HVAC Trade Schools in Billings, Montana (MT)

 Accredited HVAC Schools in Billings, MT

 When selecting a school, students should ensure that it is accredited.
 Accreditation means that an independent agency has evaluated the curriculum and instructors of the institution for quality.
 HVAC programs are accredited by HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
-To date, neither has accredited a Montana program.
-The schools profiled below have received accreditation from other recognized agencies.
+To date, HVACRedu has received HVAC Excellence accreditation.
+The other schools profiled below have received accreditation from other recognized agencies.

 The profiled schools will require Billings students to relocate to attend them.
-They are profiled here as local schools do not currently offer HVAC programs.
-Students are encouraged to stay in contact with nearby schools for updates in their offerings.
+They are profiled here as local schools do not currently offer HVAC programs, other than the new Charter College program currently only for high school students.
+Aspiring HVAC technicians are encouraged to stay in contact with nearby schools for updates in their offerings.

 Flathead Valley Community College

 The college offers an HVAC certificate program based on the North American Technical Excellence (NATE) curriculum.
 The coursework includes electricity, electric motors and generators, HVAC fundamentals, HVAC electrical, boiler operator certification, HVAC systems, and refrigeration.
-Students earn their certificates at the completion of 28 credits.
+Students earn their certificates at the completion of 23 credits.
+They may also take an optional that prepares them for boiler operator certification for an additional two credits.

 Graduates are qualified to take NATE exams for installation and service, and exams for HVAC Excellence technician service, EPA Section 608 universal certification, and EPA Section 609 MVAC certification.
 They are qualified to seek employment as HVAC technicians, refrigeration specialists, and facility maintenance technicians.